tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

   * discrete ctrl: Atari env
     * 6 games: Beamrider, Breakout Pong, Q-bert, Seaquest, Space Invaders
     * to avoid instability in training: use an architecture where the **two networks share lower-layer** representations but have **distinct output layers**
   * continuous ctrl: MuJoCo env
     * 6 tasks
     * input
       * low-dimensional state-space representation
       * directly from pixel representation
     * **separating the policy and value function networks** resulted in better empirical performance in both ACKTR and A2C
 * baselines
-  * A2C: a synchronous and batched version of the asynchronous advantage actor critic model (A3C) [18]
+  * A2C: a synchronous and batched version of A3C
   * TRPO [22]
 * eval metric:
   * plot episode reward vs number of timesteps